Hello Kitty: Legacy and impact

 In 1994, artist Tom Sachs was invited to create a scene for Barneys New York Christmas displays and titled it Hello Kitty Nativity.
 In the scene, the Virgin Mary was replaced by Madonna with an open Chanel bra, the three Kings were all Bart Simpson, the stable was marked by a McDonald's logo, and the Christ Child was replaced by Hello Kitty.
 This contemporary revision of the nativity scene demonstrated Sachs' interest in the phenomena of consumerism, branding, and the cultural fetishization of products.
 Many audiences instead took offense to the artwork, which received backlash from Catholic organizations for its misuse of Christian symbolism.

 In 2009, Tom Sachs' Bronze Collection was shown at the Public art space in Manhattan's Lever House, as well as in the Baldwin Gallery in Aspen, Colorado, and the Trocadéro in Paris.
 The collection featured white bronze casts of a foam core Hello Kitty sculpture – a style distinctive to the artist.
 As of April 2010, the Wind-Up Hello Kitty sculpture is still on display at Lever House.
 Although Sachs did not seek permission to use the character in his work, a brand marketing manager for Sanrio was quoted as saying "You know, there was Marilyn Monroe and Andy Warhol, and then Michael Jackson and Jeff Koons.
 When you're an icon, that's what happens."
 In 2013 The Wall Street Journal said Sanrio's attitude to copyright was "laissez-faire" compared to companies like Disney, and that they have let artists use Hello Kitty's likeness without interfering.

-In 2015, a nine-foot tall pearlescent Hello Kitty sculpture by artist Sebastian Masuda was exhibited at the Dag Hammarskjold Plaza in New York City, as part of the Japan Society's exhibition: Life of Cats: Selections from the Hiraki Ukiyo-e Collection.
+In 2015, a nine-foot tall pearlescent Hello Kitty sculpture by artist Sebastian Masuda was exhibited at the Dag Hammarskjöld Plaza in New York City, as part of the Japan Society's exhibition: Life of Cats: Selections from the Hiraki Ukiyo-e Collection.

 Canadian singer-songwriter Avril Lavigne wrote and recorded a song called "Hello Kitty" for her fifth studio album, Avril Lavigne, released in 2013.
 The Hello Kitty Stratocaster guitar, originally released in 2005, was initially aimed at pre-teen girls, but has since been used by notable guitarists including Krist Novoselic, Courtney Love, Dave Navarro, and Lisa Loeb.
 In 2022, vintage Hello Kitty Stratocasters were among the most popular musical instruments sold on the marketplace Reverb.com.
 While it originally retailed for $230, some re-sold for over $1,000.

-In 2022 Saturday Night Live aired a sketch parodying Hello Kitty's backstory (described by The A.V.
+In 2022, Saturday Night Live aired a sketch parodying Hello Kitty's backstory (described by The A.V.
 Club as "incongruous, corporate-sanctioned") and Sanrio's handling of it.
 The sketch centers on managers at a fictional Hello Kitty store.
 They describe the character in contradictory terms as a "human little girl" who is in third grade and also 48 years old.
 The Atlantic described the sketch as both "a skewering of the ever-expanding Hello Kitty commercial universe" and as capturing the gaslighting and manipulation of truth of the time.